Workshops in La Vila. Courses throughout the year. Dates to be agreed

 Clothes for the presentation and closing dinner.

-Eugeni Pons (Barcelona, Spain, 1964) holds a degree in Philosophy from the UAB and, in parallel, studied photography at the IEFC in Barcelona.
-He began his professional career in 1992 with advertising photography and, in 1995, turned to architectural photography.
-Winner of five LUX architectural photography awards, he collaborates, at a national and international level, with some of the most relevant magazines in the sector, such as Wallpaper, Architectural Digest, Architectural Record, A+U, Bauwelt, Interni, Abitare, Architecture and Design, Interior Design, El País Semanal, La Vanguardia Magazine, El Periódico, among others.
+Eugeni Pons (Barcelona, Spain, 1964) graduated in philosophy from the UAB and studied photography at the IEFC in Barcelona at the same time.
+He began his professional career in 1992 with advertising photography and directed it in 1995 towards architectural photography.
+Winner of five LUX awards for architectural photography, he collaborates nationally and internationally with some of the most relevant publications in the sector, such as Wallpaper, Architectural Digest, Architectural Record, A+U, Bauwelt, Interni, Abitare, Arquitectura y Diseño, Diseño Interior, El País Semanal, La Vanguardia Magazine, El Periódico, among others.
 He exhibited in 2004 at the Greek room in Barcelona and participated in various collective exhibitions, such as Barcelona-Madrid at the College of Architects of Barcelona.
 In addition, the MoMA in New York shortlisted him for the photographic collection of the exhibition On Site: New Architecture in Spain.